-CC.
+BB.
 The parties agree that in matters involving a Title IX Misconduct complaint involving an Employee, the Employer's procedures will conform to the relevant Title IX statute and regulations.

-ARTICLE XVII.
+ARTICLE 17.
 PERSONNEL RECORDS

 - A. For the purposes of this Article, "personnel records" shall be defined pursuant to Section 423.501(c) of the Bullard-Plawecki Employee Right to Know Act, Act 397 of 1978.
 The Employer will maintain personnel records for each Employee.
-The Employee shall have the right to add material to their personnel record, including but not limited to documentation of service or professional awards, nominations, or achievements. - B. Anonymous communications shall not be placed in an Employee's personnel record.
-The Employee shall have the right to place, in the personnel record, a written response to any document contained in his or her personnel record.

-- C. The Employee shall have the right to review his or her personnel record at a reasonable time and place and in the presence of a designated Employer representative. - D. Upon request, the Employer shall provide the Employee with a copy of part or all of his or her current personnel record, subject to a standard duplication fee. - E. Access to personnel records shall be limited to those individuals whose role requires such access in connection with their University responsibilities.
+The Employee shall have the right to add material to their personnel record, including but not limited to documentation of service or professional awards, nominations, or achievements. - B. Anonymous communications shall not be placed in an Employee's personnel record. - C. The University will notify the Employee of any discipline related communication or documents that will be placed in their personnel file prior to the filing. - D. The Employee shall have the right to place, in the personnel record, a written response to any document contained in his or her personnel record. - E. The Employee shall have the right to review his or her personnel record at a reasonable time and place and in the presence of a designated Employer representative. - F. Upon request, the Employer shall provide the Employee with a copy of part or all of his or her current personnel record, subject to a standard duplication fee. - G. Access to personnel records shall be limited to those individuals whose role requires such access in connection with their University responsibilities.

-ARTICLE XVIII.
+ARTICLE 18.
 ATTENDANCE

-- A. Regular and prompt attendance is an expectation of University employment.
-To compensate for unexpected and unforeseen circumstances, Paid Time Off (PTO) is afforded to Employees as provided for in Article XXVIII of this Agreement. - B. Unscheduled PTO is PTO requested less than 48 hours in advance (excluding weekends and holidays).
+A. Regular and prompt attendance is an expectation of University employment.
+To compensate for unexpected and unforeseen circumstances, Paid Time Off (PTO) is afforded to Employees as provided for in Article 28 of this Agreement.

+- B. Unscheduled PTO is PTO requested less than 48 hours in advance (excluding weekends and holidays).
 Unscheduled PTO will be approved for any day on which an Employee is absent from work due to illness or other unforeseen event, if notice of the need for unscheduled PTO is provided to the Employee's supervisor or designee as soon as practicable before the start of the Employee's scheduled work time and consistent with the call-in procedures specified by the Employee's department. - C. Employees are responsible for maintaining an adequate balance in their PTO accounts for use in unscheduled cases.
 Employees who have demonstrated abuse or patterned use of unscheduled PTO, or who are chronically late or depart early shall be subject to discipline, up to and including discharge.
+This shall be subject to standard discipline procedures that will aim to be corrective rather than punitive in nature.
+Pursuant to Article 15 Discipline management will notify the employee of their right to Union representation.
 It is understood, however, that occasional use of unscheduled PTO, or arrival or departure outside of scheduled shifts, is not considered disciplinary under this paragraph if coordinated in advance with the supervisor or manager, or their designee, in the following circumstances: - 1.
 PTO or other time allowed to be taken in response to low patient census; - 2.
-Remote work, including designated Administrative time if applicable; - 3.
-Instances in which flex time is arranged with the supervisor or manager, or their designee.

-Instances of No-Call/No Show may result in accelerated discipline.
+Remote work, including designated Administrative Time if applicable; - 3.
+Instances in which flex time is arranged with the supervisor or manager, or their designee. - D. Instances of No-Call/No Show may result in accelerated discipline.

-ARTICLE XIX.
+ARTICLE 19.
 COLLABORATIVE PRACTICE